petamoriken/float16/README.md

 ## Limitations

 Built-in `TypedArray` objects uses "internal slots" for built-in methods.
-Some limitation exists because the `Proxy` object can't trap internal slots ([explanation](https://javascript.info/proxy#built-in-objects-internal-slots)).
+Some limitations exist because the `Proxy` object can't trap internal slots ([explanation](https://javascript.info/proxy#built-in-objects-internal-slots)).

 ### Built-in Functions

-This library isn't polyfill, in other words, it doesn't change native global functions and staitc/prototype methods.
+This library isn't polyfill, in other words, it doesn't change native global functions and static/prototype methods.

 E.g. `ArrayBuffer.isView` is the butlt-in method that checks if it has the `[[ViewedArrayBuffer]]` internal slot.
 It returns `false` for `Proxy` object such as `Float16Array`.